Sukanya Samruddhi Yojana5 min read

 - The rate of interest is slightly high (as compared to other investment options)

 - Partial withdrawal allowed up to 50% (when the girl child turns 18 years)

 - Tenure of 21 years (to make the girl child financially stable)

 - Can be opened at any bank account or post office

-- Tenure to make payment till 14 years of investment, from the date of first investment
+- Tenure to make payment till 14 years of investment, from the date of the first investment

-- Allowed for maximum of 2 girl child, till the age of 10 years
+- Allowed for a maximum of 2 girl child, till the age of 10 years

 - Rs.250 to Rs.
 1,50,000 per year can be deposited

-For more clarity, please refer the following video:
+For more clarity, please refer to the following video:

 Thus, the parent gets a competitive interest rate on the Sukanya Samriddhi Yojana Account, in addition to a tax exemption under Section 80C of the Income Tax Act, 1961.
-There is no other deposit scheme in the country that offers such a high rate of interest, tax exemption, and security for the girl child.
+There is no other deposit scheme in the country that offers a high-interest rate, tax exemption, and security for the girl child.